Business

 4. Have the explanation and discussion with employees been properly done?

-Certainly, in case your company is in a critical situation where they will go bankrupt without dismissal, dismissal may be allowed.
-But in many cases, companies fail to fulfill one or two of the factors.
+If a company is in a critical situation where they will go bankrupt without dismissal, they can lay off some workers.
+But even in such case, they need to fulfill all of the requirements above.
+Actually, employers often fail to satisfy one or two of them.

-In addition, even in the case where dismissal is permitted, the Labor Standards Act requires that company notify the workers at least 30 days in advance of the dismissal, or if they do not give such notice, they must pay dismissal notice allowance which is at least 30 days’ worth of average wages.
+In addition, the Labor Standards Act requires companies to notify the workers at least 30 days in advance of the dismissal, or if they do not give such notice, they must pay dismissal notice allowance which is at least 30 days’ worth of average wages.

-In the case of retirement encouragement, workers do not need to accept it.
-So, if you have no intention of voluntary retirement, just refuse it clearly.
-Company may try to encourage it through unfair harassment or detrimental treatment.
-If you feel difficult to refuse it by yourself, you should consult with the labor union in your company, Labor Standard Inspection Office or lawyers.
+If you feel difficult to refuse it by yourself, you should consult with the labor union in your company or lawyers.
 Also, if you have colleagues who are encouraged to retire, you may collaborate with them.

 Can Contract Employees avoid non-renewal of labor contract.

-If you have a fixed-term labor contract, the employer cannot dismiss you during the term of contract unless there is an “unavoidable circumstances” .
-“Unreasonable circumstances” are judged more strictly than normal requirements for dismissal as stated above, and in the case of improper dismissal, the company is obliged to pay the wage at least until the expiration of the term of labor contract.
-Therefore, if you accept the dismissal during the term, it is advisable to claim the wage for the period until the end of the term.
+If you have a fixed-term labor contract, your employer cannot dismiss you during the term of contract unless there is an “unavoidable circumstances” .
+“Unreasonable circumstances” are judged more strictly than normal requirements for dismissal as stated above.

-And when the term of the labor contract has expired, do you think it is possible to force your company to renew it?
+On the contrary, when the term of the labor contract has expired, in principle, companies do not need to renew the contract.

 1. Your labor contract can be considered substantially equal to permanent contract after repetition of the renewal; or